macintAsh1984/PiggyBank/README.md

 When users mistype their phone, whether they enter accidentally hit **Get Verification Code** button by mistake or enter too many or too little digits, they are presented with an alert that have entered an invalid phone number.

 <img src="https://github.com/macintAsh1984/PiggyBank/assets/84110959/d12d706c-89bb-4097-a1ae-dc54f9a8698d" width="322.5" height="699" />

+### Phone Verification via OTP
+When users enter a valid phone number, they are taken to a verification screen that prompts them to enter a six-digit One Time Passcode (OTP) in an OTP-style textfield.
+If the code is entered in correctly, they are taken to PiggyBank's home screen.

+#### Resending The Verification Code
+If the user forgets the code that was sent to them or would like a new verification code, hitting the **Resend Verification Code** button on the verification screen will send them a new OTP.

+### Invalid OTP Verification Code Alert
+When users mistype their code, they are presented with an alert that have entered an invalid code, erases the invalid code, and allows them to re-enter the code.

 ## Feature Implementations